I hate cooking almost as much as I hate doing laundry.

 And that’s why the two things I miss about my days in New York City are:

-- Being able to drop off my clothes to a local laundromat before work, and pick up clean clothes afterward.
+- Being able to drop off my clothes at a local laundromat before work and pick up clean clothes afterward.

 - An abundance of restaurants with healthy food options.

 Back in those days, I knew a bunch of other people who, like me, threw their underwear with their piles of clothes and dropped them off at local laundromats and, like me, ate out all the freakin’ time.

 But I’m not in NYC anymore and the city I live in, while considered a metropolis by some, feels like a small town to me compared to NYC.
 And over here, people don’t take their clothes to laundromats.
 Nor do they eat out three times a day.

 Alas, the sacrifices we make for the jobs of our dreams or the name of a semi-prestigious school in our resumes…

 Laundry, I must do at home.
 But my meals, I’m happy to say, I can still take outside.
 It wasn’t easy, but I have now figured out a way to eat out AND eat healthy at the same time, even when I have to eat at chain restaurants.